vippsas/vipps-psp-api/vipps-psp-signup-api.md

 | Order ID / Description | The orderId, provided by the merchant             |
 | Transaction ID     | The internal Vipps id for the transaction             |
 | butikken.no        | Merchant website                                      |

-A PSP can use its existing keys to access this API, and perform the following:

-* List one or all merchants under them
-* Create a new merchant under them
-* Update an existing merchant

 ## Get all merchants